hereismari/mnist-tensorflow/README.md

 You can download the data [here](http://yann.lecun.com/exdb/mnist/), if you want.

 For the examples in this repository we'll use all the available data and train the models with stochastic gradient descent (except 01-KNN).

 ## Let's do it!

-To follow the "tutorials", just run: `jupyter notebook`.
+To follow the tutorial samples, run: `jupyter notebook`.

-If you want to check the code, just run manually `python <file name>.py`, also if you want to check TensorBoard you can!
-Just run `tensorboard --logdir=/tmp/tensorflow_log`
+If you want to check TensorBoard: run `tensorboard --logdir=/tmp/tensorflow_log`

 ## References